Find Your Playing Field

 One way to practically eliminate your competition is to know what is important.
 You choose to focus on groups to whom you are attracted, who can afford you, with whom you have credibility, and who are open to experience the benefits of your product or service.
 It is important that your target niche appreciates your unique marketable attributes—those things that better qualify you and set you apart from other services, products, or businesses.

-Have a question for Deborah?
-Ask or leave a comment below!
+Have a question for Deborah or want to leave a comment?
+Click here.